What do we have?

 IALS Library subscribes to a large suite of databases, thousands of e-journals and a large number of e-books.
 For databases, go to the Electronic Law Library (ELL); to access individual e-journals and e-books, see the Library Catalogue.

 IALS Library is one of the world's leading comparative law research libraries.
-We have substantial holdings of primary and secondary legal materials from foreign jurisdictions, as well as a very large international law collection.
+We have substantial holdings of primary and secondary legal material from foreign jurisdictions, as well as a very large international law collection.